 What I wasn’t completely aware of before entering, was that there are more than just elephants here at David Sheldrick… Currently at the orphanage, there is also an 11-year-old Rhino who is completely blind.
 He was rescued at the age of 3 months, and surgery was undertaken to try and regain his vision.
 But sadly his lack of sight was due to natural causes and the problem was unable to be solved.

 He would never be able to survive in the wild as rhinos need to defend their territory, and that would be a little difficult without any vision.
 The team did their best to help him, but Maxwell’s home is now with the lovely people at David Sheldrick.

 They also have a baby giraffe too, whose mother was killed in a snare.
 Kiko is luckily due to be released very soon!

 So as you can probably gather, David Sheldrick Wildlife Trust is a place that is worthy of every high praise.
 I’ve never left a wildlife organisation feeling more empowered than I had when I left here.
 Everything from the incredible staff, to the orphanage grounds, all the way to those beautiful little elephants completely warmed my heart.

-As much as DSWT is incredibly proud of their field of work and saving the lives of innocent animals, the end goal is essentially to not have to save any at all.
+As much as DSWT is incredibly proud of its field of work and for saving the lives of innocent animals, the end goal is essentially to not have to save any at all.
 If you want to help, here are a few things you can do:

 ➾ STOP SUPPORTING THE IVORY TRADE

-This is the is the simplest way to save the lives of wildlife around the world, and specifically in Africa.
+This is the simplest way to save the lives of wildlife around the world, specifically in Africa.
 Don’t buy products that contain the parts of an innocent animal – It’s easy!

 ➾ FOSTER AN ELEPHANT WITH DAVID SHELDRICK WILDLIFE TRUST